Anjani Chaand Updated On: 29 Oct, 2018 11:04 IST

-GCET 2018 Result has been announced on 14th May, 2018.
-GCET 2018 Results are available on DTE’s official website and on DTE Notice Board.
+GCET 2019 Result will be announced in the second week of May, 2019.
+GCET 2019 Results will be made available on DTE’s official website and on DTE Notice Board.
 The result consists of the scores gained by the candidates in the examination.
 Individual score card shall not be issued to the candidates.
-Any change in GCET 2018 schedule will be disclosed in the four news papers of the State of Goa, which are Herald, Navhind Times, Tarun Bharat (Marathi) and Gomantak (Marathi).
+Any change in GCET 2019 schedule will be disclosed in the four news papers of the State of Goa, which are Herald, Navhind Times, Tarun Bharat (Marathi) and Gomantak (Marathi).

 A PDF will open where subject-wise scores have been provided.